Speakers

 Joined the OFR in 2022.
 His primary areas of research are market microstructure and asset pricing.
 His work has largely centered on the credit default swap and corporate bond markets.
 He holds a doctorate in finance from the Anderson School of Management at University of California, Los Angeles and a bachelor’s degree in economics and mathematics from Swarthmore College.

-Rod Garrat
+Rod Garratt

-Professor, Department of Economics, University of California at Santa Barbara
+Professor of Economics, University of California at Santa Barbara

 Dr. Pedro Gurrola Perez